FrankMartinIII/FrankMartinIII.github.io/_projects/snow_squall.md

     </div>
 </div>
 <div class="caption">
-    I strove to make the simulation as accurate as possible, down to accurate changeable message sign wording from the Pennsylvanis Dept. of Transportation.
+    I strove to make the simulation as accurate as possible, down to the exact changeable message sign wording from the Pennsylvanis Dept. of Transportation.
 </div>

 <div class="row justify-content-sm-center" style="padding-bottom: 30px">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/NJsiu-tQ1y8?si=1D4XDzwzksBhVNE9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

-We surveyed over 200 participants using this simulation around Pennsylvania and New York.
+We conducted a user study using this simulation with over 200 participants in Pennsylvania and New York.
+Our findings indicate that the simulation successfully created a realistic depiction of a snow squall.
+Additionally, we outlined significant differences between the simulation's impact on the English- and Spanish-speaking groups.
+On a Likert-scale question (1-5) that asked users "To what extent did this VR experience impact/change the way you might respond to a snow squall in the future?," Spanish speakers mean response was 4.0 versus that of English speakers which was 3.66.
+This was found to be a statistically significant difference (p < 0.05) as computed using a two-tailed t-test, indicating VR's ability to foster understanding of hazards which are difficult to communicate to some immigrant groups due to a lack of prior exposure to the risk.

 <div class="row justify-content-sm-center">
     <div class="col-sm-3 mt-3 mt-md-0">